How to Make Cosmic Galaxy Soap

-Swirling is one of the most difficult soap techniques to master, but looks so beautiful when done right!
+Swirling is one of the most difficult soap techniques to master, but it looks so beautiful when it's done right!

 Soap Cutter or Knife

 Remove the Standard Transparent base from the packaging and cut into 1" chunks.
 Split the soap into 2 equal parts and place into two separate microwaveable containers.